-On 1 February 2016, a fire occurred in the boiler room of Power Unit 3 of Berezovskaya GRES Branch of PJSC Unipro, resulting in the destruction and the need for replacement of a significant part of the boiler room of the Power Unit 3.
+On 1 February 2016, a fire occurred in the boiler room of Power Unit 3 of Berezovskaya GRES Branch of PJSC Unipro, resulting in the destruction and the need for replacement of a significant part of the boiler and boiler room of the Power Unit 3.

-Following the accident, the 800MW power unit was shut down for unscheduled repairs, and it will not be producing electric power and not be amortised during the performance thereof.
-According to current estimates, PJSC Unipro plans to recommission the unit in the first quarter of 2021 and to restart receiving payments for the capacity of the Power Unit 3 of Berezovskaya GRES from April 2021.
-According to the current market rules, no fines are expected for the failure to supply the capacity during this repair.
+Following the accident, the 800MW power unit was shut down for unscheduled repairs, and it was not producing electric power and was not amortised during the performance thereof.
+The refurbishment of the unit was completed, it was recommissioned and PJSC Unipro started receiving capacity payments from the 1st of May 2021.

-As a result of the dismantling after the accident at Power Unit 3 of Berezovskaya GRES materials and fixed assets in the amount of RUB 11,735 thousand were recognized for 2020 (for 2019: RUB 4,145,267 thousand (accumulated depreciation in the amount of RUB 43,331 thousand)) (Note 6).
-They were classified as construction in progress due to the intention to use them in the future for installation.
+As a result of the dismantling after the accident Berezovskaya GRES, materials and fixed assets amounted to RUB 43,128 thousand were recognized for 12 months 2021 (for 2020: RUB 11,735 thousand) (Note 6).
+They were classified as construction in progress due to the intention to use them for subsequent installation on other construction sites.